What is the Eisenhower Matrix?

 Here is the video summary of how to use the Eisenhower Matrix in Google Sheets:

-- Download the Eisenhower Matrix Template for Microsoft Excel
+Download a Free Eisenhower Matrix Template for Microsoft PowerPoint